What is Arts Discovery?

 We start with you.

-You’ll present your collaborative research outcomes, using traditional and experimental methods, in a public forum to maximise your impact – maybe a video essay, a print publication, a podcast, or a group exhibition in a virtual gallery.
+You’ll present your collaborative research outcomes, using traditional and experimental methods, in a public forum to maximise your impact and add new project management skills to your CV – maybe through producing a video essay, a print publication, a podcast, or a group exhibition in a virtual gallery.

-You’ll also have space and time to reflect on your own learning journey and to present that experience in individual work.
+You’ll also have space and time to build and reflect on your own learning journey and to present that experience in individual work.

 Where do we end?

 We’ll invite you to make the award-winning Arts West building your home when on campus, where you’ll participate in your Arts Discovery seminars – and from which you’ll venture out into the amazing life and resources of the Parkville campus.
-We’ll help you navigate the abundance of offerings online and on campus, ranging from University libraries and study spaces to cabinets of curiosities from our cultural collections, and on to the co-curricular programmes that will add to the unforgettable experience of your BA.
+We’ll help you navigate the abundant offerings online and on campus, ranging from libraries and study spaces to cabinets of curiosities from our cultural collections, and on to the co-curricular programmes that add to the unforgettable experience of your BA.

 In the end, it’s your adventure.
 We’re here to help you make it the best it can be.